The main WCB-Alberta website and its online applications use

 If the worker’s shift cycle does not repeat, set the shift cycle as “7 on 0 off” and average the regular number of hours per week.

 When a worker is classified as non-permanent, their earnings from other sources of employment outside of their date-of-accident position can be added to their base rate if the earnings occurred within the eligible period.
+This ensures the worker's compensation rate accurately reflects their earnings during the off-season.

-The eligible ‘other earnings’ period is defined by using the following formula:
+The eligible other earnings period is defined by using the following formula:

 Start with the position end date.